Egyptian plover: Description

-In flight, it is even more spectacular, with the black crown and back contrasting with the grey of the upperparts and wings.
+In flight the black crown and back contrast with the grey of the upperparts and wings.
 The flight feathers are brilliant white crossed by a black bar.
-From below, the flying bird is entirely white, apart from the orange belly and black wing bar.
+From below, the flying bird is entirely white, apart from the buff belly and black wing bar.
+The end of the tail has a white band.
 After landing, members of a pair greet each other by raising their wings in an elaborate ceremony that shows off the black and white markings.

-The sexes are similar, but juveniles are duller and the black marking are intermixed with brown.
+The most frequent vocalisation is a high-pitched krrr-krrr-krrr.

-Habitat and range
+Distribution and habitat

-The Egyptian plover is a localised resident in tropical sub-Saharan Africa.
-It breeds on sandbars in very large rivers.
+The Egyptian plover is a localised resident in tropical Sub-Saharan Africa from Senegal in the west to Ethiopia in the east and south to parts of the Democratic Republic of the Congo.
+It breeds on sandbars in large rivers and avoids forested areas.
 Despite its vernacular and scientific names, it is not present in modern-day Egypt.
-However when it was described in 1758 by Carolus Linnaeus, the Egyptian state encompassed much of the territory that the bird is found in, including Sudan, Chad, and Ethiopia.

-Behaviour
+Behaviour and ecology

-This usually very tame bird is found in pairs or small groups near water.
-It feeds by pecking for insects.
-The call is a high-pitched krrr-krrr-krrr.
-Due to how tame it is, people often get closer than is safe.
+This is relatively tame bird that is found in pairs or small groups near water.

 Breeding

-Its two or three eggs are not incubated, but are buried in warm sand, temperature control being achieved by the adult sitting on the eggs with a water-soaked belly to cool them.
-If the adult leaves the nest, it smooths sand over the eggs, though if it is frightened the job may be hasty.
-The chicks are precocial, and can run as soon as they are hatched and feed themselves shortly afterwards.
-The adults cool the chicks in the same way as with the eggs.
-The chicks may drink water from the adult's belly feathers.
-The adults bury the chicks in the sand temporarily if danger threatens.
+Breeding takes place between early January and the end of March.
+The nest is a scrape in loose sand on a riverine island.
+The clutch is usually 3 to 4 eggs which are light yellow-brown with red-brown to grey spots and measure around 32 × 24 mm.
+The eggs are incubated by both sexes and hatch after 28–31 days.
+The parent covers the eggs with sand when it leaves the nest.
+During the hot period of the day the parents wet the feathers of their underparts and then use this water to soak the eggs and the associated covering layer of sand.
+The chicks are precocial and nidifugous.
+They are cared for by both parents and can feed themselves independently when around 1 week of age.
+The fledging period is around 35 days.

+Food and feeding

+The Egyptian plover mainly eats invertebrates such as worms, molluscs, aquatic insects and small flies.
+It picks food from the surface as well as probing with its bill in damp sand.
+Insects are sometimes caught in the air.

 Supposed relationship with crocodiles

-The bird is sometimes referred to as the crocodile bird for its symbiotic relationship with crocodiles.
+The bird is sometimes referred to as the "crocodile bird" based on the belief that the species had a symbiotic relationship with crocodiles.
 According to Herodotus, the crocodiles lie on the shore with their mouths open and a bird called "Trochilus" flies into the crocodiles' mouths so as to feed on decaying meat lodged between the crocodiles' teeth.
 The identification of the Trochilus with any particular plover is doubtful and the cleaning symbiosis itself has never been documented by video or photographic evidence.